 "Winky Dink And You" is considered as "the first interactive TV show".
-It was a television children's show that aired from 1953 to 1957 and allowed interaction through the use of the "Official Winky Dink Kit".
-It was the first time that the television program consumers' role had been extended from passive viewer to active participant.
-This can be compared with the very recent move from the passive web site consumption to the social - participative web, known as Web 2.0.
-Wellens [30] stated that "Interactive television represents means of linking individuals together by providing each with an electronically mediated representation of the other's voice and visual presence".
+It was a television children's show that aired from 1953 to 1957, and allowed interaction through the use of the "Official Winky Dink Kit".
+In this show, for the first time the role of television program consumers had been extended from passive viewing to active participation.
+This can be compared with the very recent move from the passive Web site consumption to the social-participative Web, known as Web 2.0.
+Wellens [30, p.
+119] stated that "Interactive television represents means of linking individuals together by providing each with an electronically mediated representation of the other's voice and visual presence".

-RNIB Scientific Research Unit's website (Tiresias1) put the threshold between interactive TV and Enhanced TV as follows: "Enhanced TV is probably a better term to refer to one-way applications such as teletext, EPG access etc., and it could be advantageous to restrict the term 'interactive TV' to two-way services reliant on some form of return path.".
-Whatever the form of iTV has taken (including webTV, internet TV, Video on Demand, cable, satellite, digital terrestrial) during its long trial period, its adoption has been far away from the expectations [5].
+The RNIB Scientific Research Unit's Web site (Tiresias)1 put the threshold between interactive TV and Enhanced TV as follows: "Enhanced TV is probably a better term to refer to one-way applications such as teletext, EPG access, etc., and it could be advantageous to restrict the term 'interactive TV' to two-way services reliant on some form of return path.".
+Whatever form iTV has taken (including WebTV, internet TV, Video on Demand, cable, satellite, digital terrestrial) during its long trial period, its adoption has been far away from the expectations [5].
 According to Suzanne Stefanac of RespondTV, "the single greatest stumbling block iTV faces is the lack of a clear standard" [36].
-Choi et al [5] developed a technology adoption model for iTV and discussed that "iTV may have different critical factors compared to conventional information systems because it is mainly used in home environment and it has never been used before".
+Choi et al. [5, p.
+163] developed a technology adoption model for iTV and discussed that "iTV may have different critical factors compared to conventional information systems because it is mainly used in home environment and it has never been used before".

-Currently, interactive television (iTV) comes again to the front having more advances technologies and more mature audience. iTV field has adopted techniques and technologies initially developed for the World Wide Web ([8], [9]).
-This is more apparent in the case of IPTV but generally applies to all kinds of iTV.
+Currently, iTV comes again to the front with more advanced technologies and a more mature audience.
+The iTV field has adopted technologies and technologies initially developed for the World Wide Web [8, 9].
+This is more apparent in the case of IPTV, but generally applies to all kinds of iTV.
 Considering also that the number of TV sets is considerably larger to that of PCs worldwide [33], it becomes evident that the interaction requirements and specifically the need for accessibility are crucial.
 For instance, an iTV user now is in front of a large number of services (term used for TV channels) with amazing possibilities.
-A similar "explosion" occurred in the past in the World Wide Web and search engines; later on it was the portals (equipped with search engine facilities) and the adaptation mechanisms that made the huge information manageable.
+A similar "explosion" occurred in the past in the World Wide Web and search engines; later on it was the portals (equipped with search engine facilities) and the adaptation mechanisms that made this huge amount of information manageable.